olewsaa/amateur-radio/pat-doc/config.json.md

 ## User info
-In order to be recongnised on the Winlink system one need to supply personal information like call sign, location and password.
+In order to be recognised on the Winlink system one need to supply personal information like call sign, location and password.

 If this is the first lines one need to have a '{' at the start of the text,